|

 because she lived in Knox County in the same general era as Daniel's

 family.
-The Daniel Haston family and the John T. Hastings (father of John Holloway Hastings) family both moved to middle Tennessee (Daniel Haston - White County, John T. Hastings - Bedford County) in the first decade of the 1800s.
+The Daniel Haston family and the John T. Hastings (father of John Holloway Hastings) family both moved to middle Tennessee (Daniel Haston to White County; John T. Hastings to Bedford County) in the first decade of the 1800s.
+But, although they lived fairly close to each other in Tennessee, in the East Tennessee and Middle Tennessee sojourns of these families there is no known evidence to indicate that they had any interactions.
 2. Daughters of John Holloway Hastings (& Rachel Cannon Hastings) probably traveled to California with the Isaac Haston/Hastings family.

 We do know that John H. & Rachel Hastings' daughter, Margaret Ann Elizabeth Hastings, and her husband, Isaac Ackerson Delzell, moved to California.